Shannan Gilbert was not a Gilgo Beach serial killer victim

 After killing the women, he separated them from their belongings, wrapped them in burlap, and then placed them in the thicket beside Ocean Parkway.

-Gilbert then traveled to Brewer’s house with her own personal driver.
+Gilbert then traveled to Brewer’s house with her personal driver.

-Afterwards, she called 911, ran away from her driver, banged on the doors of neighboring houses, and disappeared.
+Afterwards, she called 911, ran away from her driver, knocked on the doors of neighboring houses, and disappeared.

 michael pak

-Shannan Gilbert’s driver, Michael Pak and her client, Joseph Brewer, were both investigated and cleared of any wrongdoing.
-At the start of the 911 call, they seemed fine with the fact that she was using her phone.
+Investigators cleared Gilbert’s driver, Michael Pak, and her client, Joseph Brewer, of any wrongdoing.
+At the start of the 911 call, they appear to be fine with her using her phone.

-If Gilbert was a LISK victim, then it means that the killer decided to suspend all of his normal rules of operation:
+If Gilbert was a Gilgo Beach victim, then it means that the killer decided to suspend all of his normal rules of operation:

 1. He left behind a digital trail that the police could easily trace.